Ambrose-Singer theorem on diffeological bundles and complete integrability of the KP equation: Preliminaries on differentiable structures

 Then, in the case of a Frölicher space, we derive very easily, compare with e.g. \cite{KM}: \begin{Proposition} Let $(X,\F,\C)$ and $(X',\F',\C')$ be two Frölicher spaces, with natural diffeologies $\p$ and $\p'$ .
 There is a natural structure of Frölicher space on $X\times X'$ which contours $\C\times\C'$ are the 1-plots of $\p\times\p'$. \end{Proposition}

-We can even state the same results in the case of infinite products, but it is useless here.
-More useful is the description of what happens for projective limits of Frölicher and diffeological spaces.
+We can even state the same results in the case of infinite products, in a very trivial way by taking the cartesian products of the plots or of the contours.
+Let us now give the description of what happens for projective limits of Frölicher and diffeological spaces.

 \begin{Proposition} Let $\Lambda$ be an infinite set of indexes, that can be uncoutable.